 What is your favorite healthy food?

-I hope my ideas have been helpful.
-I hope you try these different ideas because they might help you formulate your own healthy meal that is not too expensive.
+I hope my ideas are helpful, and you try these different ideas.
+They might help you formulate a healthy meal plan without hurting your budget.
 If so, you are more than welcome to share it with the readers.